 There are no reviews yet.
 Be the first one to write one.

 Online tutoring services have sprouted up like weeds in the digital landscape.
-And students are making use of them, just as much as they are writing services.
+And students are making use of them, just as much as they are using homework help websites.
 Although our focus has been on the review of writing services, we have received many requests for reviews of some of these tutoring services too.
 So, in keeping with our commitment to provide as much information to students as possible, we have moved into this newer area.
 This review of Tutoreye.com has resulted from a number of factors:

 • A careful study of the Tutor Eye website and all of its content and information